home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 The Google Assistant component requires a bit more setup than most due to the way Google requires Assistant Apps to be set up.

 <p class='note'>
-To use Google Assistant, your Home Assistant configuration has to be externally accessible, with a hostname and SSL certificate.
-If you haven't already configured that you should do so before continuing.
+To use Google Assistant, your Home Assistant configuration has to be externally accessible with a hostname and SSL certificate.
+If you haven't already configured that, you should do so before continuing.
 </p>

 To enable this, add the following lines to your `configuration.yaml` file: